AdrianLuu/Akka_Patterns_Actor/22shortestLengthFlooding/README.md

-create this topology from this adjacency matrix:
+create this topology from this adjacency matrix (this graph was created using https://graphonline.ru/en/)

 ![](img.png)
 ```